fairhopeweb/jstorrent/README.md

 purposes.
 I believe open software is great, and I would not ask any user to install something that they can't reasonably verify is not doing anything malicious.
-However, the license does not permit redistribution of the source code in your own projects.
+However, the license does not permit redistribution of the jstorrent code or assets in your own projects.

 ## Installation: